 Places to Play Outdoors in Tulsa:

-When you want to get some vitamin D, head to one of Tulsa's favorite parks!
+When you want to get some vitamin D, head to one of these great Tulsa parks!

 Since its opening in September 2018, Gathering Place may be the first thing that springs to mind when you start talking about Tulsa parks.
 But Tulsa has always boasted a multitude of family friendly parks, with amenities ranging from disc golf courses to splash pads to playgrounds to hiking trails, etc. Here are a list of some local favorites.

 Chandler Park sits atop a hill overlooking the Arkansas River and has some of the best views of downtown Tulsa anywhere in Tulsa County.
 Bikers tour the park for day-long rides, and people can be found sledding down the slopes on snowy days.
 Chandler Park is a great site for rappelling for both beginners and advanced climbers.
 The top level of the park has baseball and softball fields, a disc golf course and a swimming pool.
 On the lower level there are shelters, tennis courts and an excellent view of downtown.
 Chandler Park opened a new water playground in summer 2019, which was heralded as “the biggest in Oklahoma” and features an impressive variety of water play elements.

 Voted 2018’s Best New Attraction in the U.S. by USA Today readers, Gathering Place has quickly become a favorite of both Tulsans and people looking for a fun road trip destination.
 The 5-acre Chapman Adventure Playground features 3-story climbing towers (among many other unique elements), and Charlie’s Water Mountain (open seasonally) is the ideal place to cool off in the summer.
 On inclement days, Gathering Place has two indoor options, the Lodge, which houses a cafe and ice cream shop, and the Boathouse.
 Find a list of upcoming events, all of which are free to the public unless otherwise specified, here.

 Guthrie Green, located in the Tulsa Arts District, features an on-site restaurant, splash pad, plenty of space to run around in, and a stage.
 Community organizations frequently host events at the Green, and Guthrie Green itself hosts seasonal movie nights and weekly fitness classes throughout the summer.